 Acceptable Behaviour Contracts (ABCs) are an early intervention tool designed to be used by landlords, police, and local authorities to agree acceptable behaviours with individuals.
 A joint meeting with the perpetrator, local police, the council, and GreenSquare is arranged and the terms of the contract are agreed by all parties and set out on the contract.
 This stays in place and is monitored by the agencies involved.
 If a breach occurs, further steps may be taken against an individual, which could incur court action.

 An injunction is a court order preventing someone from doing something.
 The civil injunction is put in place to prevent a person or persons causing antisocial behaviour.

-A Notice of Seeking Possession means that GreenSquare is giving notice that it is intending to apply to the courts for possession of the property because the tenant has breached their tenancy by causing, or allowing someone in their household to cause, antisocial behaviour to a neighbour or somebody visiting the area or going about their lawful business in the area.
+A Notice of Seeking Possession means that we are giving notice that we are intending to apply to the courts for possession of the property.
+This is because the tenant has breached their tenancy by causing, or allowing someone in their household to cause, antisocial behaviour to a neighbour or somebody visiting the area; or going about their lawful business in the area.

 Eviction, as a last resort, will be sought through the courts in order to prevent further nuisance occurring at the property.

-A notice will be served on the tenant and the case will be heard in court.
-The final steps are for bailiffs to attend at the property to accompany former tenants away from the property and the locks are changed.
+A notice will be served on the perpetrator and the case will be heard in court.
+The final steps are for bailiffs to attend the property to accompany former tenants away from the property and the locks are changed.